The definitive guide to Amazon S3

 files directory to

 media.
-On S3 instead you just have a bunch of keys whose prefix is
+On S3 instead you just have a bunch of object whose keys start with

 files.
-What you will have to do is rename all the single image files changing the key prefix.
+What you will have to do is rename every single image file changing the key prefix.

-For the same reason, there is no way to have an "empty directory" in S3.
+For the same reason, you cannot "create a directory" or have an "empty directory" in S3.
 If you decide to be deceived into the three structure provided by the console, you will notice that as soon as you delete all the files in a "directory" you lose the directory itself.

 Buckets and Objects